JeeWeetje/iot-workshop/README.md

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.
 NPM will be used to create a folder structure and imstall packages.

+1. Install NodeJs
+2. Create a new folder
-1. In a new folder, run `npm init` to initialize a new WebJob using Node.js.
+3. In this new folder, run `npm init` to initialize a new WebJob using Node.js.
 Accept the initial values, only use `server.js` as entry point
-2. Run `npm install --save ttn-azure-iothub` to install this package
+4. Run `npm install --save ttn-azure-iothub` to install this package
-3. Create a new file `server.js`
+5. Create a new file named `server.js`

-This server.js file will be written below but we need some secrets first.
-We have to collect unique keys of the TTN app and the Azure IoT Hub.
+This server.js file will be edited below but we need some secrets first.
+We have to collect unique keys of the TTN app and the Azure IoT Hub first.

 ### TTN App secrets